-- (91) Despite Rules 2-1(1) and 2-1(2)(a) and (b), a person may apply by notice of application or, if Rule 17-1 applies, by requisition for an order - (a) under subrule (7); - (b) for proof of a will in solemn form, whether or not a grant of probate in common form has been made in respect of the will; - (c) granting administration with or without will annexed in circumstances where the right to the grant is contested; - (d) revoking a grant of probate or administration; - (e) removing or substituting a personal representative; - (f) discharging a personal representative; - (g) terminating the authority of a declarant;
+- (91) Despite Rules 2-1(1) and 2-1(2)(a) and (b), a person may apply by notice of application or, if Rule 17-1 applies, by requisition for an order - (a) under subrule (8); - (b) for proof of a will in solemn form, if a grant of probate in common form has been issued, or an application for a grant has been made, in respect of the will; - (c) granting administration with or without will annexed in circumstances where the right to the grant is contested; - (d) that a gift under a will to a witness who has attested the will or to the spouse of that witness take effect despite the attestation by that witness; - (e) revoking a grant of probate or administration; - (f) removing or substituting a personal representative; - (g) discharging a personal representative; - (h) terminating the authority of a declarant; - (i) passing over an executor; - (j) removing or renewing an estate caveat; - (k) that a foreign grant of probate or administration not be resealed; - (l) requiring security for the administration of an estate; - (m) varying or substituting security for the administration of an estate; - (n) directing that security be assigned to a person named in the order;

-- (h) passing over an executor; - (i) removing or renewing an estate caveat; - (j) that a foreign grant of probate or administration not be resealed; - (k) requiring security for the administration of an estate; - (l) varying or substituting security for the administration of an estate; - (m) directing that security be assigned to a person named in the order; - (n) that a record or document or writing or marking on a will or document be fully effective as though it had been made as - (i) a will or part of a will of a deceased person, - (ii) a revocation, alteration or revival of a will of a deceased person, or - (iii) as the testamentary intention of a deceased person; - (o) rectifying a will; - (p) for the passing of accounts; - (q) fixing and approving the remuneration of a personal representative; - (r) respecting any other matter concerning a grant of probate or administration with or without will annexed, resealing, a small estate declaration or the office of personal representative, other than a question or matter covered by Rule 2-1(2)(c) or (d).
+- (o) that a record or document or writing or marking on a will or document be fully effective as though it had been made as - (i) a will or part of a will of a deceased person, - (ii) a revocation, alteration or revival of a will of a deceased person, or - (iii) as the testamentary intention of a deceased person; - (p) rectifying a will; - (q) for the passing of accounts; - (r) fixing and approving the remuneration of a personal representative; - (s) respecting any other matter concerning a grant of probate or administration with or without will annexed, resealing, a small estate declaration or the office of personal representative, other than a question or matter covered by Rule 2-1(2)(c) or (d).

-Comment: For historical reasons, the present Rule 62 requires proceedings for proof of a will in solemn form, obtaining the right to administer an estate where there is a dispute over who will be the administrator, and revocation of a grant, to be initiated by writ of summons.
-These are the proceedings that can be said with some degree of confidence to fit within the obscure definition of "probate action" in Rule 62(1).
+Comment: For historical reasons, the present Rule 21-4 requires proceedings for proof of a will in solemn form, obtaining the right to administer an estate where there is a dispute over who will be the administrator, and revocation of a grant, to be initiated by writ of summons.
+These are the proceedings that can be said with some degree of confidence to fit within the obscure definition of "probate action" in Rule 21-4(1).
 Many other probate-related and estate-related matters are dealt with in chambers by petition or interlocutory application, however.
 In many cases, the full panoply of pre-trial and trial procedure in a civil action is not necessary to determine the validity of a will or whether a grant should be revoked, or to sort out who among several contending relatives of the deceased is the appropriate administrator.
 Several other provinces allow these matters to be dealt with summarily through chambers procedure, with the court having the power to tailor the procedure to the particular needs of the matter and the circumstances, up to and including full trial with oral evidence when necessary.
 Much time and expense to the parties and the court system could be saved by allowing solemn form, revocation, and contests for the administration of an estate to be handled this way.
 That is the purpose of this subrule.